 Individuals may face prostitution charges even if they do not engage in behaviors that constitute traditional sex work.
 As the potential consequences of a conviction may be severe, including incarceration, consulting a Charleston prostitution lawyer may be essential.

 A criminal defense lawyer could help explain the charges against you and build a strong defense on your behalf.
 Legal advice may be the difference between a positive and negative outcome in your case.

 Under South Carolina Code of Laws § 16-15-90, attempting or actually engaging in, purposely facilitating, or soliciting prostitution is against the law.
 Various other actions concerning prostitution are also illegal under South Carolina law, including:

 - Residing in or entering any place for prostitution

 - Receiving others or permitting them to remain in any vehicle or place for prostitution

 - Taking, transporting, or offering or agreeing to transport others anywhere with reasonable cause to believe the offense will occur

 - Leasing or renting any vehicle or place with reasonable cause to believe that others will use it for prostitution

 S.C.
 Code of Laws § 16-15-100 lists various prohibited acts typically committed by pimps or handlers as opposed to sex workers.
 These individuals violate the law if they:

 - Use promises, threats, or violence to engage a person in prostitution

 - Cause a person to enter or leave the state for prostitution

 - Receive or give money or anything of value for procuring a person for prostitution

-As a conviction on any of these prostitution charges may be severe, individuals facing such allegations may wish to contact an attorney familiar with lewdness offenses in Charleston for the best next step.
+As a conviction on any of these charges may be severe, individuals facing such allegations may wish to contact a local attorney familiar with prostitution offenses for the best next step.

 Penalties for Offenses Against Morality and Decency

 Call a Charleston Prostitution Attorney Today

 Defenses could be available in fighting back against prostitution charges or related offenses.
 Proving that you intentionally engaged in illegal acts that amount to an offense against morality and decency under South Carolina law is not always an easy burden of proof for the prosecutor.
 As a result, seeking the advice of a Charleston prostitution lawyer may be highly beneficial.